swiftlang/swift-evolution/proposals/0050-floating-point-stride.md

   }

   internal init(_start: Element, end: Element, stride: Element.Stride) {
+    let quotient = (end - _start) / stride
-    // Attempting to compute the exact number of steps from start to end
+    // FIXME: Maximum supported number of steps could be slightly larger _precondition(
-    // by stride is inadvisable because that result may not be exactly
-    // representable if it is too large; instead, determine if 2 **
-    // `(Element.Stride.significandBitCount + 1)` steps would advance past
-    // the end
-    let steps = Element.Stride(sign: .plus,
-      exponent: Element.Stride.Exponent(Element.Stride.significandBitCount + 1),
-      significand: 1)
-    let limit = _start + steps * stride
-    _precondition(
-      stride > 0 ? limit >= end : limit <= end,
+      quotient > 0 && quotient.ulp <= 1.0,
-      "can't construct BinaryFloatingPointStrideToIterator: maximum supported number of steps exceeded") self._start = _start
+      "can't construct FloatingPointStrideToIterator: maximum supported number of steps exceeded") self._start = _start
     self._end = end
     self._stride = stride
   }
 }

-/// A `Sequence` of values formed by striding over a binary floating point
+/// A `Sequence` of values formed by striding over a floating point
-/// half-open interval without accumulating error. public struct BinaryFloatingPointStrideTo<
+/// half-open interval without accumulating error. public struct FloatingPointStrideTo<
-  Element : Strideable where Element.Stride : BinaryFloatingPoint
+  Element : Strideable where Element.Stride : FloatingPoint
 > : Sequence, CustomReflectable {
   // FIXME: should really be a CollectionType, as it is multipass

   /// Returns an iterator over the elements of this sequence.
   ///
   /// - Complexity: O(1).
-  public func makeIterator() -> BinaryFloatingPointStrideToIterator<Element> {
+  public func makeIterator() -> FloatingPointStrideToIterator<Element> {
-    return BinaryFloatingPointStrideToIterator(
+    return FloatingPointStrideToIterator(
       _start: _start, end: _end, stride: _stride)
   }

   internal init(_start: Element, end: Element, stride: Element.Stride) {
     // The endpoint is constrained by a step counter of type Element.Stride
-    // in BinaryFloatingPointStrideToIterator, but it does not otherwise need
+    // in FloatingPointStrideToIterator, but it does not otherwise need to
-    // to be finite.
+    // be finite.
     _precondition(
       stride.isFinite && !stride.isZero,
       "stride size must be finite and non-zero")